 Level Up Psychology is a private allied health practice established in 2017 by Educational and Developmental Psychologist, Dr Jake Kraska.
-Level Up Psychology utilises an affirmative approach in regards to subcultures and interests, providing an accepting and respectful perspective on each person's needs, preferences and life circumstances.
+Clinicians at Level Up Psychology utilise an affirmative approach in regards to subcultures and interests, providing an accepting and respectful perspective on each person's needs, preferences and life circumstances.

 Level Up Psychology provides both counselling and psychoeducational assessment services.
-Level Up Psychology also has experience in a range of psychoeducational and psychological assessment tools in order to best meet the goals of any assessment referral.
-Level Up Psychology believes in utilising technology to enhance assessment and therapeutic outcomes.
+Each clinician has experience in a range of psychological assessment tools or counselling techniques to best meet the goals of any referral.
+We believe in utilising technology to enhance assessment and therapeutic outcomes.

 Jake has completed a Master of Psychology (Educational and Developmental) where he investigated the impact personality has between the relationship of cognitive ability and academic achievement.
 Jake also completed a Doctor of Philosophy (PhD) investigating the use of computer adaptive testing to measure intelligence.
 Jake's studies were all completed at Monash University.

 Jake is a Member of the Australian Psychological Society and is a Fellow of the APS College of Educational and Developmental Psychologists.
 Jake has interests in the intersection of psychological research and practice with technology, and is a member of the APS Military and Emergency Services and Psychology Interest Group, APS Psychologists in Schools Interest Group, Testing and Assessment in Psychology, and the APS ePsychology Interest Group.
 Jake is actively involved in the promotion of Educational and Developmental Psychology and currently serves as the treasurer for the APS College of Educational and Developmental Psychologists National Committee.